lennilobel/sql2022-workshop-hol/HOL/2. Temporal HOL/Temporal.md

    SELECT * FROM EmployeeHistory
    ```

 It's important to note the exceptions to this automatic synchronization.
 Certain column types, such as IDENTITY and computed columns, cannot be directly added to the history table due to their nature.
 For these cases, the system versioning must be temporarily disabled, changes applied manually to both tables to ensure consistency, and then system versioning re-enabled.
-This process ensures both tables maintain equivalent schemas, except for the necessary deviations, and continues to support the temporal querying capabilities of SQL Server.